From Employee to Brand Ambassador: Maximizing the Value of the Professional Services Brand

 Employees that have a strong bond and a clear understanding of the corporate brand can be a company’s most effective communications channel.

-We recently published a whitepaper that examines how professional services firms can leverage the power of branding to stand out in an increasingly competitive industry.
-It’s fairly comprehensive in covering the process of building a solid and differentiated brand, from conducting internal and extensive research to identifying core brand attributes and developing a positioning and messaging platform.
+Last year we published a whitepaper that examines how professional services firms can leverage the power of branding to stand out in an increasingly competitive industry.
+It’s a fairly comprehensive look at the process of building a solid and differentiated brand, from conducting internal and extensive research to identifying core brand attributes and developing a positioning and messaging platform.
 In this post, we want to take this a step further and examine how professional services firms can maximize the value of their brands by leveraging their most important external communications channel: employees.

 Professional services brands are built on reputation, relationships and intellectual capital – in other words, their people.
 Employees that have a strong bond and a clear understanding of the corporate brand can be a company’s most valuable brand ambassadors.
 But to generate this type of enthusiasm and unity, employees must feel a sense of shared purpose, a fundamental connection to the company’s mission, vision and values, and an understanding of how they contribute to the company’s success.
 And, they must be empowered with the right tools to communicate that brand externally — whether at a social gathering or a business function, through email, social media or a phone call.
 This is where employee communications and internal branding plays a critical role in maximizing the value of a brand.